SOCO Nupes logo Colorado Springs (CO) Alumni Chapter

 The Early Organizer

 Edmonds served as Corresponding Secretary in the incorporation record.
-His participation reflects the administrative and organizational work needed to turn the Fraternity from an idea into a formal institution.
+His participation reflects the administrative and organizational work needed to formalize the Fraternity.

 Read Official Biography